pRiVi/ExitCluster/README.md

 ## Configure system

-Add the following to your crontab, running
+Add the following to your crontab, running:

 ```sh
 crontab -e
 ```

-.
 You can find YOURTOLDVPNHOSTNAME in your vpn.priv.de.conf file in the first line.

 ```
 * * * * * /bin/sh /bin/ResolvDns.sh YOURTOLDVPNHOSTNAME